 The Slovak economy is expected to grow by 2.3% in 2022 and 3.4% in 2023.
 By May 2022, inflation will have reached 11.8%.

+Inflation continued to rise, reaching 14.9% in October 2022 (annualized).
+GDP grew by 1.3% in the second quarter of 2022, a slowdown from 2.9% in the first quarter (National Statistical Office Slovakia).

+Inflation continued to rise, reaching 15.4% in November 2022 (annualized).
+GDP grew by 1.4% in the third quarter of 2022 (National Statistical Office Slovakia).

 The construction sector showed signs of decline in 2021.
 In particular, performance fell in new construction.
 Only repairs and maintenance showed higher performance.
-November 2022 Inflation continued to rise, reaching 14.9% in October 2022 (annualized).
-GDP grew by 1.3% in the second quarter of 2022, a slowdown from 2.9% in the first quarter ( National Statistical Office Slovakia ).

 Construction output in 2021 amounted to EUR 5.4 billion, a decrease of 2.1% compared to 2020.
 The work done by construction companies at the national level, decreased by 4.8% year-on-year.
 This decline is mainly due to a 7.8% drop in new construction.
 On the contrary, repair and maintenance work increased by 1.1%.
 On the production side, civil engineering works decreased by almost 10%, while building works decreased slightly less.

-December 2022 Inflation continued to rise, reaching 15.4% in November 2022 (annualized).
-GDP grew by 1.4% in the third quarter of 2022 (National Statistical Office Slovakia).
-In total, for the first four months of 2022, construction output amounted to EUR 1.6 billion (FIEC, 2022 & ZSPS, 2022). · · · · · · · · · · · · · · · · · · · October 2022 In August, construction output is resilient to inflation and is up 2.5 percent year-over-year, mainly due to domestic work on new buildings.
-Construction activity, September 2021 - August 2022 ( Statistical Office Slovakia ).
+In total, for the first four months of 2022, construction output amounted to EUR 1.6 billion (FIEC, 2022 & ZSPS, 2022).

+In August, construction output is resilient to inflation and is up 2.5 percent year-over-year, mainly due to domestic work on new buildings.

-Construction production (at constant prices, year-on-year %) Raw materials Procurement Prices / Costs & The Slovak Republic is very dependent on Russia for its September 2022 Energies energy needs and is supplied with gas and oil via facilities that cross Ukraine.
-Construction prices rose 17.3% year-over-year in May 2022 and were up 1% from April 2022.
-In the first five months of 2022, construction prices increased 18.3 percent compared to the first five months of November 2022 2021 ( Startituptup, July 2022 ).
-On August 25, 2022, the Slovak Nuclear Regulatory Authority issued the final authorization for the October 2022 commissioning of Unit 3 of the Mochovce nuclear power Electricity prices for consumers (excluding households) according to plant.
-The power company Slovenske Elektrarne has completed the fuel loading and the plant is expected to their consumption, in the first half of 2022 ( Eurostat ). be operational from the end of 2022.
-The new unit will produce about 3.7 TWh per year, covering 13% of Slovakia's electricity consumption ( Bruegel ).
-December 2022
+Construction activity, September 2021 - August 2022 (Statistical Office Slovakia).

-The Fill of the share have been been all the state have been been Plettin vy prices for non-housenaid consumers european europea The EU oil embargo bans Russian oil imports by sea, but Slovakia, along with Hungary and the Czech Republic, is 56.07 exempt and can continue to buy Russian crude oil until za the end of 2023 via the Druzhba pipeline.
+The EU oil embargo bans Russian oil imports by sea, but Slovakia, along with Hungary and the Czech Republic, is exempt and can continue to buy Russian crude oil until the end of 2023 via the Druzhba pipeline.

 The only current danger is damage to the infrastructure, Hirman said, adding that "if anything threatens us, it is Russia's attacks on Ukrainian territory."
 In addition, power outages on Ukrainian territory have already caused several supply disruptions in recent weeks.

-NOT 10 10 10 10 10 10 10 10 10 10 10 10 10 In case of disruptions, oil imports will be routed to the Slovakian refinery Slovnaft via Croatia and Hungary.
-To a Company 2000 - Kath 2000 Comment 2010 Contra Mark Comman 2000 Kath 2000 Comment of Birthey Representation of All December 2010 Birthey Bi However, changing suppliers and switching to a different type of crude oil will require time and adaptations in processing technology - an argument presented by the embargo-free countries in the negotiations (Euractiv).
-In December 2022, 43.7% of Slovakia's energy was imported ( Statistics Slovakia ).
-Measures adopted by the September 2022 utilities • A price cap has been negotiated with the electricit v and gas suppliers, which is active until 2024: ace (tax reduction, increase in aid/child)(OECD, June 2022). • The government has issued a guideline (binding only on public contracts) on taking into account the rising cost of materials in construction, including on current contracts.
+In case of disruptions, oil imports will be routed to the Slovakian refinery Slovnaft via Croatia and Hungary.
+However, changing suppliers and switching to a different type of crude oil will require time and adaptations in processing technology - an argument presented by the embargo-free countries in the negotiations (Euractiv).
+In December 2022, 43.7% of Slovakia's energy was imported (Statistics Slovakia).

+- A price cap has been negotiated with the electricity and gas suppliers, which is active until 2024; - A package of aid for households has been put in place (tax reduction, increase in aid/child)(OECD, June 2022). - The government has issued a guideline (binding only on public contracts) on taking into account the rising cost of materials in construction, including on current contracts.
 This allows for a review of the production cost for the builder and the actual purchase cost (Ministry of Transport and Construction, August 2022).

-October 2022 On September 14, the Minister of Labour, Social Affairs and Family, Milan Krajniak, said that the government will soon adopt laws that will cap the prices of electricity, gas and heating. • On 19 October, the Prime Minister - Eduard Heger - threatened to stop electricity exports to neighbouring countries (even if the electricity had already been purchased by foreign companies) if a decision on price caps was not taken at EU level (Bruegel).
+- On September 14, the Minister of Labour, Social Affairs and Family, Milan Krajniak, said that the government will soon adopt laws that will cap the prices of electricity, gas and heating. - On 19 October, the Prime Minister Eduard Heger threatened to stop electricity exports to neighbouring countries (even if the electricity had already been purchased by foreign companies) if a decision on price caps was not taken at EU level (Bruegel).